-12) Have the brown and gray bunnies move 11) Run your game randomly • Whenever the gray or brown bunny is • Click on the tortoise, and then try clicking randomly chosen, we want it to first move on a bunny.
-The tortoise should tell you to a random spot before it pops up. when you clicked on one. • To add this: • If it is too hard to click on a bunny, change - Click on the myFirstMethod tab. the delay to longer when the bunny pops up. - Right before the bunny moves up, check to see if the bunny selected is the brown or gray bunny.
+12) Have the brown and gray bunnies move randomly

+- Whenever the gray or brown bunny is randomly chosen, we want it to first move to a random spot before it pops up. - To add this: - Click on the myFirstMethod tab. - Right before the bunny moves up, check to see if the bunny selected is the brown or gray bunny.
 If it is, then have it moveRandom first.
-CompSci 94 Fall 2020 17 CompSci 94 Fall 2020 18